The multiplicative structure on polynomial continuous valuations

 Now let us define a product on ${\cal G}(V)$.
 Let $\Delta: V\hookrightarrow V\times V$ denote the diagonal imbedding.
 For $\phi, \, \psi \in {\cal G}(V)$ let

-where $\Delta ^*$ denotes the restriction of a valuation on $V\times V$ to the diagonal. \begin{proposition} The above defined multiplication uniquely extends by continuity to $\cg (V)$.
-Then $\cg(V)$ becomes an associative commutative unital algebra where the unit is the Euler characteristic $\chi$. \end{proposition} {\bf Proof.} The associativity follows from Proposition 1.3 (iv).
+where $\Delta ^*$ denotes the restriction of a valuation on $V\times V$ to the diagonal. \begin{proposition} Equipped with the above defined multiplication, $\cg(V)$ becomes an associative commutative unital algebra where the unit is the Euler characteristic $\chi$. \end{proposition} {\bf Proof.} The associativity follows from Proposition 1.3 (iv).
 The commutativity is obvious.
 Let us prove that the Euler characteristic $\chi$ is the unit.
-Let a valuation $\psi$ has the form $\psi(K)=\mu(K+A)$ where $A$ is a fixed set from $\ck(V)$.
+Let a valuation $\psi$ have the form $\psi(K)=\mu(K+A)$ where $A$ is a fixed set from $\ck(V)$.
 Let $\Delta: V\str V\times V$ be the diagonal imbedding.
-Then by the definition of the product we have
+Then by the definition of the product and the Fubini theorem we have

-Next let us prove the following technical lemma which is well known. \begin{lemma} Let ${\cal F}$ be a Fr\'echet $G$-module which is admissible and of finite length.
-Let $S$ be a finite dimensional $G$-module.
-Then $({\cal F}\otimes S)^{sm}={\cal F}^{sm}\otimes S$. \end{lemma} {\bf Proof.} Clearly ${\cal F}^{sm}\otimes S$ is a dense subspace of $ ({\cal F}\otimes S)^{sm}$ (both spaces are admissible $G$-modules of finite length and they have the same underlying Harish-Chandra modules).
-Since $S$ is finite dimensional and ${\cal F}^{sm}$ is a Fr\'echet space then ${\cal F}^{sm}\otimes S$ is also a Fr\'echet space.
-Now the statement follows from the Casselman-Wallach theorem \cite{casselman} which says that if $f:U\str V$ is a morphism of admissible $G$-modules of finite length which induces a surjection on the underlying Harish-Chandra modules then $f:U^{sm}\str V^{sm}$ is also surjection (we should apply it to the identity map $id: \cf^{sm}\otimes S\str (\cf \otimes S)^{sm}$).